wangjunke9112-sudo/wangjunke9112-sudo.github.io/content/opportunities/_index.md

         - Curriculum vitae
         - Brief research statement describing your background and what you would like to work on (maximum two pages)
-        - Names and contact details of two referees (for postdoctoral applicants)
+        - Names and contact details of two referees (for postdoctoral and PhD applicants)
         - Transcripts (for student applicants)
-        - Representative publications or writing samples, where available
+        - Representative publications, where available

         Applications are reviewed on a rolling basis.
 Only shortlisted candidates will be contacted for interview.